 Research Questions Achievements and gaps RQ3: How does CCAM support the work of traffic management centres and how can traffic management centres support and facilitate the deployment of CCAM?
-TMCs and roadside equipment can support ADS by making ODD attribute value information available in-advance, for local conditions that cannot be sensed by on- board sensors.
+TMCs and roadside equipment can support ADS by making ODD attribute value information available in-advance, for local conditions that cannot be sensed by onboard sensors.
 ADS (likely through information service providers) can support TMCs by collecting ODD attribute value information with their sensors, which can be aggregated by TMCs and in turn used to publish ODD attribute value information to a larger geographical area and/or vehicle fleet.
 The basic principles and examples of this exchange of information is discussed in section 3.4 and chapter 5.
 The premise of active traffic management, which is a longer term interest built on the expectation of better compliance of vehicles through ADS, thereby enable NRAs to better manage traffic volumes and traffic flow dynamics, requires further research.
 The adoption of DOVA by ADS developers may be an important stepping stone towards such a collaborate form of traffic management.
 RQ6: When and how should such information be available?
 Information can be made available for local conditions that are beyond the ADS sensor range and/or for which the ADS has limited capability to operate or meet the expected (desired) behaviour.
 Information beyond the line-of-sight of vehicle sensors is relevant for timely anticipation to the downstream conditions.
-Making information available in-advance allows timely transfer of the dynamic driving task to the driver in case of Level 3 ADS (and thereby decrease the risk of minimal risk manoeuvre in case of Level 4 ADS the objective is to avoid the minimal risk manoeuvre or to achieve a safer minimal risk condition.
+Making information available inadvance allows timely transfer of the dynamic driving task to the driver in case of Level 3 ADS (and thereby decrease the risk of minimal risk manoeuvre in case the driver does not respond) or avoid the need for a transfer of control entirely.
+In case of Level 4 ADS the objective is to avoid the minimal risk manoeuvre or to achieve a safer minimal risk condition.
 This principles including use case examples are discussed in chapter 2, section 4.1 and chapter 5.